 Performing a Multi-Server Installation

 The most common way to setup CloudMigrator in a multi-server environment is as follows:

-- Install the user interface and master service on a server
+- Install the user interface and primary service on a server

 - Install many secondary services on many servers